mancsedmon29/Navigation-Menu-Master/README.md

 ## The sidebar menu

-The third project for sidebar menu for webpage.
-It is opportunity to learn this new project navigation menu.
+The third project for the sidebar menu for the webpage.
+It is an opportunity to learn this new project navigation menu.

 ## Preview

 <figure>
     <img src="./PreviewProject.gif" alt="The preview project">
-    <figcaption>The project responsive side menu bar project is the great opportunty to build this project for the future project.</figcaption>
+    <figcaption>The project responsive side menu bar project is a great opportunity to build this project for future projects.</figcaption>
 </figure>

-## Start the Sidbar Creation
+## Start the Sidebar Creation

-First, we need to create the files for the project for HTML file and the CSS file and the assets of the webpage project.
+First, we need to create the files for the project the HTML file the CSS file and the assets of the webpage project.

 <figure>
     <img src="./firstFile.png" alt="The file">
     <figcaption>The starter files for the web project</figcaption>
 </figure>

-## Create HTML and CSS for Sidebar
+## Create HTML and CSS for the Sidebar

-The first file we create for html files is the boilerplate.
+The first file we create for HTML files is the boilerplate.
 Simply type (`!`) to VS Code IDE if you use this.
 The method you did when you type `!` this on the keyboard is called **Emmet**.

 <figure>
     <img src="./boilerplate.gif" alt="The HTML Template using Emmet" style="border: 1px solid white;">
-    <figcaption>The html template for this project.</figcaption>
+    <figcaption>The HTML template for this project.</figcaption>
 </figure>

 Change the title of the project we create.
 From the **Document** to **Responsive Sidebar Menu**.